Stacey Abrams [Photo: Gage Skidmore, CC BY-SA 3.0]

-Some hold an assumption that African-American candidates can only win elections in districts that are majority black.
+Some assume that African-American candidates can only win elections in majority-black districts.
 If this is true, we as a society need to ask ourselves: “Why are we visibly opposed to overt racism in the political arena, yet accept latent racism in 2018?”

 Real progress means addressing real issues — both seen and unseen.